 Having a great body and physical attraction go a long way to making your massage really erotic.
 The more erotic your appearance, the more pleasure I’ll get and the better your massage will be.
 You never know just how good it could be until you try it.

 Your height isn’t important.
 One of the most amazingly sexy men I ever massaged was a jockey.
 What he lacked in height was more than made up for in personality, wit, charm and pure physical beauty.
 He was like a pocket Hercules, with a disposition like sunlight, lighting up the lives of everyone he knew.
 He was fantastic.

-If you happen to be married this is not a problem.
-I recognise, all too often, that as men, we don’t get the time to indulge ourselves in pleasure with another man nearly as much as we should like.
+If you happen to be married, this is not a problem.
+I recognize all too often that, as men, we don’t get the time to indulge ourselves in pleasure with another man nearly as much as we would like.